Blog Layout

 California law requires landlords who conduct walk-through inspections to adhere to certain rules.
 Some of the rules include the following:

-• Notify the tenant in writing of your intention to inspect the property before they leave.
+• Alandlord must notify the tenant in writing of your intention to inspect it before they leave.
 You must provide the notice within a reasonable time before the tenancy ends.

 • If the tenant agrees to the inspection, then it must take place no sooner than two weeks before the expiry of the lease.

-• Provide the tenant with 48 hours’ notice before conducting the inspection.
+• A landlord must provide the tenant with 48 hours’ notice before conducting the inspection.
 In the notice, you must let the tenant know the time and date of the inspection.

 When Should a Landlord Send a Move-Out Letter?

 This will depend on state and local laws and regulations.
-Under California law (CA Civil Code 1940-1954.06), landlords are required to provide their tenants with a notice of at least 30 days.
-The 30-day notice to vacate ends a month-to-month tenancy.
+Under California law (CA Civil Code 1940-1954.06), landlords are required to provide their tenants with a written notice of at least 30 days.
+The notice to vacate letter ends a month-to-month tenancy.

 two people writing on a moving box

 The notice period begins the day you serve the letter to the tenant.
-For instance, if you served the notice to the tenant on July 1st, then the tenant will have until August 1st to move out.
-This is assuming you’re ending a month-to-month tenancy.
+For instance, if the landlord served the notice to the tenant on July 1st, then the tenant will have until August 1st to move out.
+This is assuming the landlord is ending a month-to-month tenancy.

-There is one exception to the move-out letter requirement.
+There is one exception to the move-out notice letter requirement.
 For instance, if the tenant has grossly violated the terms of the lease agreement.
-In such a case, you may have to give them a shorter notice period to vacate your property.
+In such a case, you may have to give them a shorter notice period to vacate.

 What Is the Difference Between a Move-Out Letter and an Eviction Notice?